1 General principles / scope of application

 The Professional Association of Management Consultancy, Accounting and Information Technology recommends the following mediation clause as a business-friendly means of dispute resolution:

 (1) In the event of disputes arising from this Agreement which cannot be settled by mutual agreement, the Contracting Parties mutually agree to involve registered mediators (ZivMediatG) specialising in commercial mediation from the list of the Ministry of Justice for the out-of-court settlement of the conflict.
 If no agreement can be reached on the selection of the commercial mediators or on the content of the dispute

 at the earliest one month after the breakdown of the negotiations.

 legal action has been taken.

 (2) In the event of a mediation which has not been concluded or which has been terminated, Austrian law shall apply in any court proceedings which may be instituted.

 All necessary expenses incurred as a result of prior mediation, in particular also those for legal advisors consulted, can be claimed as "pre-litigation costs" in court or arbitration proceedings as agreed.

-We would like to put our expertise and skills to work for you!
+We would like to use our expertise and skills for you!